clayne/SSEModdingGuide/README.md

 * Configuration files (If checked in profile settings).
 * Save files for managed game (If checked in profile settings).

 The image below is the profile manager which allows you to create, delete, and edit your profiles.
-Selecting any of the profiles in the list, then clicking **Select** will swap MO2 to the selected profile, mirroring any configurations that were set in said profile.
+Selecting any of the profiles in the list, then clicking **Select** will swap MO2 to the selected profile, mirroring any configurations set in the selected profile.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Profile%20Window.png)